 After retiring from the Metropolitan orchestra, Coscia returned to Milan for awhile and later returned to the United States, where he was hired by his friend Gunther Schuller to serve on the faculty of New England Conservatory.
 Coscia taught voice and operatic diction at NEC from 1967-1975.
 Upon Coscia’s death, his widow Virginia Coscia donated many of his compositions to the library at New England Conservatory.

 Coscia was the recipient of The Silver Medal of Merit from the Ministry of Foreign Affairs of Italy and was knighted by the President of Italy.

 Biographical information taken from materials in this collection’s Clippings/Publicity file as well as: McGee, Randy Brent, Silvio Coscia: A Brief Biography and Performance Edition of Selected Vocal Works., PhD.
 Dissertation, University of Colorado, 1996.

 This collection consists of 2 drop front boxes primarily containing photographs as well as a few paper files.

-Access to the Silvio Coscia Collection is granted by the Archivist or Director of Libraries.
+Access to the Silvio Coscia Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions on this collection.